SocialGouv/emjpm-editor-app/README.md

 eMJPM editor example app,

-1. user sign in to editor application
+* user sign in to editor application
-2. user click eMJPM authorization link
+* user click eMJPM authorization link
-* if not logged in to eMJPM, user invited to sign in with credentials
+* if not logged in to eMJPM, user is invited to sign in with credentials
 * user is redirected to editor application with token as url parameter

 Authorization link is built with following parameters :